jimburton/hordle/README.md

 use of algebraic datatypes, higher-order functions like `foldl'`, and the use of standard data structures like maps and sets.

-The solver is simple, It is (currently) so simple that it can't solve all Wordle problems in six guesses, which is the maximum allowed, although it solves most in two or three.
+The solver is simple but it can guess all standard Wordle words in well under six guesses, which is the maximum allowed.
 It uses a greedy backtracking algorithm to pick the next guess, choosing one that will minimise the subsequent possibilities but retracing its steps when that turned out to be a bad choice.

 ## Wordle